AndrewAday/chugl-webgpu/README.md

 ```

 - chugin needs to support `f32` floats. halves memory pressure for all chugl graphics data movement
+  - also makes a lot of library binding easier, don't have to copy doubles --> floats for many operations

 - `  void (CK_DLL_CALL * const callback_on_instantiate)( f_callback_on_instantiate callback, Type base_type, Chuck_VM * vm, t_CKBOOL shouldSetShredOrigin );`
   - why use this over DLL_CTOR?